ptesarik/SIGILLatum.github.io/_posts/2023-07-21-state-of-riscv64-kdump.md

 Of course, you can use `hardened_usercopy=n` on the kernel command line to disable the hardening, but I'm not sure it is the right solution.

+**UPDATE 2023-07-24:** This happens, because the panic kernel reuses old kernel memory.
+See also the note above EFI memory descriptors above.